 At the top of Mount Nicholson, walk around the boundary wall of the white building till you see the trail on the other side that’s going down.
 Continue on that trail till you see a flight of steps to your left.

 At this stage, you have two choices.
 Take the steps down and rejoin Black’s Link, or go straight along the unmarked trail to reach Midsection of Black’s Link directly.
 I would recommend the steps on the left – the route may be slightly longer but it’s a safer bet.

-However, if you choose to go straight, like we did, follow the markers till you reach a clearing.
-Walk down from the clearing to the road that connects to Midsection of Black’s Link.
+However, if you choose to go straight, as we did, follow the markers till you reach a clearing.
+Walk down from the clearing to the road that connects to the Midsection of Black’s Link.

 Midsection of Black’s Link